-Culture is often described as the combination of a body of knowledge, a body of belief and a body of behavior.
-It involves a number of elements, including personal identification, language, thoughts, communications, actions, customs, beliefs, values, and institutions that are often specific to ethnic, racial, religious, geographic, or social groups.
+Culture is often described as the combination of a body of knowledge, a body of belief, and a body of behavior.
+It involves several elements that are often specific to ethnic, racial, religious, geographic, or social groups.
+This includes personal identification, language, thoughts, communications, actions, customs, beliefs, values, and institutions.
 For the provider of health information or health care, these elements influence beliefs and belief systems surrounding health, healing, wellness, illness, disease, and delivery of health services.
-The concept of cultural respect has a positive effect on patient care delivery by enabling providers to deliver services that are respectful of and responsive to the health beliefs, practices and cultural and linguistic needs of diverse patients.
+The concept of cultural respect has a positive effect on patient care delivery by enabling providers to deliver services that are respectful of and responsive to the health beliefs, practices, and cultural and linguistic needs of diverse patients.

-Cultural respect is critical to reducing health disparities and improving access to high-quality health care, health care that is respectful of and responsive to the needs of diverse patients.
-When developed and implemented as a framework, cultural respect enables systems, agencies, and groups of professionals to function effectively to understand the needs of groups accessing health information and health care—or participating in research-in an inclusive partnership where the provider and the user of the information meet on common ground.
+Cultural respect is critical to reducing health disparities.
+It helps improve access to high-quality health care that is respectful of and responsive to the needs of diverse patients.
+When developed and implemented as a framework, cultural respect enables systems, agencies, and groups of professionals to function effectively to understand the needs of groups accessing health information and health care.

 The NIH recognizes the challenge presented by the health care needs of a growing number of diverse racial and ethnic communities and linguistic groups, each with its own cultural traits and health challenges.
 The NIH recognizes the need to apply research advances in such a way as to ensure improved health for all Americans.
-Current efforts through NIH research and that done by other groups and agencies contribute to identifying further potential links between reductions in health disparities and appropriate delivery of health information and health care.
-NIH communications offices develop and disseminate resources they have designed with communities and using public engagement norms.
+Current efforts through NIH research, and other groups and agencies, contribute to identifying further potential links between reductions in health disparities and appropriate delivery of health information and health care.
+NIH communications offices develop and disseminate resources they have designed with community input and using public engagement norms.

 Cultural respect benefits consumers, stakeholders, and communities and supports positive health outcomes.

-Because a number of elements can influence health communication—including behaviors, language, customs, beliefs, and perspectives—cultural respect is also critical for achieving accuracy in medical research.
-Poor planning in medical research, planning that does take into account principles of cultural respect, may yield inaccurate results.
+Because several elements can influence health communication—including behaviors, language, customs, beliefs, and perspectives—cultural respect is also critical for achieving accuracy in medical research.
+Poor planning in medical research, planning that does not consider principles of cultural respect, may yield inaccurate results.